-Risk preferences are reviewed annually, with the most recent preferences agreed by the UKLH Risk Committee in April 2019.
+Risk preferences are reviewed annually, with the most recent preferences agreed by the UKLH Risk Committee in March 2020.
 The definitions of the risk preference categories are shown in the table below:

-Preference Action RISK SEEKING UK Life will actively seek out this risk.
-UKI will seek to increase exposure via responsible risk taking in areas where it identifies that risk taking will be rewarded.
-RISK LIMITING UK Life is tolerant of limited, managed exposures to this risk.
-UK Life will accept inherent exposure to this risk in support of business objectives and will continue with existing strategies which aim to reduce or transfer any significant exposures, where cost effective and practical to do so.
-RISK AVERSE UK Life is averse to this risk and seeks to avoid exposure.
-UK Life will accept inherent exposure only when necessary to support business objectives but will actively seek out new strategies with the aim of minimising the net exposure to this risk, where cost effective to do so.
+Preference Action Outcome over the Plan period RISK SEEKING The business will actively seek out this risk.
+Seek to increase exposure via responsible risk taking in areas where it identifies that risk taking will be rewarded.
+Increase the proportion of this risk in the relevant entity capital requirement RISK LIMITING The business is tolerant of limited, managed exposures to this risk.
+Accept inherent exposure to this risk in support of business objectives and continue with existing strategies which aim to reduce or transfer any significant exposures, where cost effective and practical to do so.
+Keep the proportion of this risk flat in the relevant entity capital requirement RISK AVERSE The business is averse to this risk and seeks to avoid exposure.
+Accept inherent exposure only when necessary to support business objectives, but actively seek out new strategies with the aim of minimising the net exposure to this risk, where cost effective to do so.
+Reduce the proportion of this risk in the relevant entity capital requirement